Darts tonight: When it's on and how to watch the Bahrain Darts Masters final

 What time is the darts on tonight?

-Coverage from the first round of the Bahrain Darts Masters will begin at 4pm UK time.
+Coverage from the final day of the Bahrain Darts Masters will begin at 4pm UK time.

-It’s a quick competition, with the quarter-finals, semi-finals, and final all taking place tomorrow (January 16).
-Coverage will kick off at the same time.
+It’s a quick competition, with the quarter-finals, semi-finals, and final all taking place tonight.

 How to watch the Bahrain Darts Masters